L-X-T/sybit-essentials-modern/labs/09_router.md

 1. Use your existing or if not create a `FlightEditComponent` (as a dummy component) in the folder `src/app/flight-booking/flight-edit`.

-2. Open the file `flight-booking.module.ts` and make sure that the new component is registered in the `FlightBookingModule`.

-3. Have the ActivatedRoute injected into the `FlightEditComponent` and call up the matrix parameters `id` and `showDetails`.
+2. Have the ActivatedRoute injected into the `FlightEditComponent` and call up the matrix parameters `id` and `showDetails`.

    <details>
    <summary>Show source</summary>